-In my opinion, this is “the” summer salad.
+Fattoush is a salad for celebrating summer.
 Showcasing the season’s best produce, its high-water-content veggies get their cool on, while the herbs brighten things up with breezy greenness.
-Top it all off with a magical sprinkling of za’atar and you got yourself one crazy-clean flavoured dish that puts your taste buds on the next train to fresh town.
+Top it all off with a magical sprinkling of za’atar and you got yourself one major-flavour meal that puts your taste buds on the next train to fresh town!

 Aside from just being a tasty treat, sumac has many delightful health benefits.
-For example, the deep pigments found in the berries are due to the high concentration of anthocyanins, those are the very special compounds, which exhibit antioxidant action.
+For example, the deep pigments found in the berries are due to the high concentration of anthocyanins, which are the very special compounds that exhibit antioxidant action.
 Anthocyanins help to decrease the risk of heart disease and cancer.
 They may also aid in the prevention of macular degeneration by protecting the eyes from free radical damage, increasing circulation and stabilizing collagen structures (which hold tissues together).
 You can also find anthocyanins in foods such as blackberries, blueberries, black rice, grapes, and açaí.

 Sumac herb can also help in the treatment of common digestive disorders, including stomach upset, acid reflux, constipation, feverish symptoms, and irregular bowel movements.
 It is believed to contain both antimicrobial and antioxidant effects.